Azure/prometheus-collector/otelcollector/deploy/README.md

 ```
     You can also download to this tool and run this command for your prometheus config before adding to the configmap, to save some time.

+#### Step 8 : Deploy prometheus-node-exporter and kube-state-metrics in your cluster

+- See steps [here](./sample-scrape-configs/README.md) to deploy prometheus-node-exporter and kube-state-metrics
+- You don't need to specify scrape configs for prometheus-node-exporter and kube-state-metrics as its included in the default scrape targets (unless you
+  turned it OFF in the config map using the settings ```scrapeTargets.kubestate``` and ```scrapeTargets.nodeexporter```)
+- Make note of the release names for kube-state-metrics and prometheus-node-exporter deployments from this step, as you will need them for the next step

-#### Step 8 :  Deploy the Prometheus-collector agent
+#### Step 9 :  Deploy the Prometheus-collector agent
 Provide your cluster name as value for ```CLUSTER``` environment variable in deployment file (prometheus-collector.yaml).
 This will be added as a label ```cluster``` to every metric collected from this cluster.
+Provider your release names for kube-state-metrics and node-exporter deployments in the env vars '
 Now you are ready to deploy the prometheus collector (prometheus-collector.yaml) by running the below kubectl commsnd.
 [Prometheus-collector will run in kube-system namespace as a singleton replica]
 ```shell kubectl apply -f prometheus-collector.yaml ```